brunaa-f/brunaa-f/README.md

 Hi there  👋!!
-My name is Bruna  Fernandes, a Frontend Developer.
+My name is Bruna  Fernandes, a Software Developer.

 -  💻 You may contact me through my [linkedin](https://www.linkedin.com/in/brunaa-f/).
 -  🌱 I’m currently learning more about Javascript and react.